 Mr. Aun joined Debevoise in 2014.
-From 2012 to 2014, he was an associate at the international arbitration practice group of a large international law firm based in New York.
-From 2008 to 2011, Mr. Aun practiced with a well-known Brazilian law firm specialized in international arbitration based in São Paulo.
-In addition, he pursued internships at the Permanent Court of Arbitration at The Hague, the Organization of American States, the Brazilian Embassy in Washington, D.C., a Federal Court of Appeals based in São Paulo, and the State of São Paulo Prosecutor’s Office.
+From 2012 to 2014, he was an associate in the international arbitration practice group of a large international law firm based in New York.
+From 2008 to 2011, he practiced with a well-known Brazilian law firm specialized in international arbitration.
+In addition, he previously pursued internships at the Permanent Court of Arbitration at The Hague, the Organization of American States, the Brazilian Embassy in Washington, D.C., a Federal Court of Appeals based in São Paulo, and the State of São Paulo Prosecutor’s Office.

-Mr. Aun received his LL.M. from New York University School of Law (NYU), where he was vice-president of the International Arbitration Association, in 2012.
-He obtained his law degree at the Pontifical Catholic University of São Paulo (PUC-SP) in 2008, with additional studies at The Hague Academy of International Law in the Netherlands and the University of Barcelona in Spain.
-Mr. Aun acted as assistant to Professor Donald Francis Donovan in connection with his International Arbitration and International Investment Law & Arbitration courses at NYU in 2014 and 2015, and as teaching assistant to Professor Fabricio Felamingo in connection with his International Law course at PUC-SP from 2009 to 2011.
+Mr. Aun received his LL.M. from New York University School of Law (NYU), where he was vice-president of the International Arbitration Association.
+He obtained his law degree at the Pontifical Catholic University of São Paulo (PUC-SP), with additional studies at The Hague Academy of International Law and the University of Barcelona.
+Mr. Aun assisted Professor Donald Francis Donovan with his International Arbitration and International Investment Law & Arbitration courses at NYU and Professor Fabricio Felamingo with his Private International Law course at PUC-SP.

-In addition, in 2009, Mr. Aun was awarded the Becas Líder Scholarship (Jóvenes Líderes Iberoamericanos) granted by Spain’s Fundación Carolina, whose president of honor is the King of Spain, to Ibero-American leaders in their respective fields.
-He is also a founding member of Conexión Iberoamérica, a group devoted to furthering Ibero-American integration.
-Further, in 2019, Mr. Aun and some of his Debevoise colleagues were awarded the Hon.
+Mr. Aun was awarded the Becas Líder Scholarship (Jóvenes Líderes Iberoamericanos) by Spain’s Fundación Carolina to Ibero-American leaders in their respective fields, and together with Debevoise colleagues, was also awarded the Hon.
 Clarence J. Herlihy Award by Prisoners' Legal Services of New York.